choffmeister/choffmeister.github.io/src/posts/2015/07/22/akka-stream-bidiflows.md

 # Simple echo TCP client

-This is a simple TCP client that echos every chunk coming from the server back to server.
+This is a simple TCP client that echos every chunk coming from the server back to the server.
 In between we join in our logging `BidiFlow`, so that we can watch the data on the console.

 ```scala
 // connect via TCP to google.de:80